Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-Fire Blast will stop the Fire King Skeleton from doing anything while the Ice King Skeleton gets destroyed.
+Fire Blast will stop the Fire King Skeleton from doing anything while the Ice King Skeleton gets destroyed making getting rid of it very safe.

-Then move behind the Fire King Skeleton when is safe to do so and hit him with Soul Robber.
+Move behind the Fire King Skeleton when it is safe to do so and hit him with Soul Robber.
+Could Front MAY be used to let you get behind it, but you may as well pop a Blue Soul to finish it quickly.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248718.png">